-337 Canada-Cuba Bilateral, supra, Art.
+&lt;sup>337 Canada-Cuba Bilateral, supra, Art.
 Annex.

-338 Canada-Spain Bilateral, supra, Annex, Section I.
+&lt;sup>338 Canada-Spain Bilateral, supra, Annex, Section I.

-339 Canada-Russia Bilateral, supra, Annex.
+&lt;sup>339 Canada-Russia Bilateral, supra, Annex.

-340 Canada-Mexico Bilateral, supra, Art.
+&lt;sup>340 Canada-Mexico Bilateral, supra, Art.
 12.

-342 See Canada-Germany Bilateral, supra, Agreed Minute of 22 Dec.
+&lt;sup>342 See Canada-Germany Bilateral, supra, Agreed Minute of 22 Dec.
 1972, Canada-China Bilateral, supra, Art.
 11, Canada-UK Bilateral, supra, Art.
 17, Canada-Korea Bilateral, supra, Art.
 20, Canada-Cuba Bilateral, supra, Art.
 XVI, Canada-Spain Bilateral, supra, Art.
 XV.

 contained provisions that fuels, lubricants oils, space parts and normal aircraft equipment introduce into the territory of a contracting Party or taken on board aircraft of the airlines designated by the other Contracting Party which are for the exclusive use of aircraft of the same airlines operating the agreed services, are exempt, on the basis of reciprocity, from customs duties, inspection fees and other charges while entering, departing from or flying across the territory of the other Contracting Party.
-Two bilaterals (i.e., the ones with Japan and with Mexico) provide that with regard to customs duties and similar charges on fuel, lubricating oils, space parts, regular aircraft equipment and aircraft stores introduce into the territory of one Contracting Party or taken on board aircraft in that territory by the designated airlines of the other Contracting Party, and intended solely for use by or in the aircraft of those airlines shall be accorded treatment not less favorable than that granted by the first Contracting Party to the airlines of the most favored nation or to its national airlines engaged in international air services.
+Two bilaterals (i.e., the ones with Japan and with Mexico) provide that with regard to customs duties and similar charges on fuel, lubricating oils, space parts, regular aircraft equipment and aircraft stores introduce into the territory of one Contracting Party, and intended solely for use by or in the aircraft of those airlines of the other Contracting Party, and intended solely for use by or in the aircraft of those airlines of the most favored nation or to its national airlines engaged in international air services.
 Note that the bilateral with Japan provides that exemption from customs duties should be granted only on the basis of reciprocity.
-He aircraft of reciprocity.